viklund/courses/ngsintro/1609/labs/filetypes.md

 1. View the aligned data together with the annotations.

 A BAM file is taking up much less space than the SAM file, but we can still improve performance.
-An indexed BAM file is infinitely faster for programs to work with, but before we can index it, we have to sort it since it's impossible (no gains performance wise) to index an unsorted file.
+An indexed BAM file is infinitely faster for programs to work with, but before we can index it, we have to sort it since it's not possible to index an unsorted file in any meaningful way.

-To sort the BAM file we'll use the **sambam_tool** again, but specifying a different function, **-f sort** instead:
+To sort the BAM file we'll use the **sambam_tool** again, but specifying a different function, **-f sort** instead.
+Tell it to store the sorted BAM file in the **3_sorted** folder and name the file **ad2.sorted.bam**

 ```bash
 Syntax: sambam_tool -f sort -i <unsorted bam file> -o <sorted bam file>